mhostetter/galois/docs/basic-usage/compilation-modes.rst

 compile ufuncs written in pure Python.
 The created :ref:`Galois field array class` `GF` intercepts NumPy calls to a given ufunc, JIT compiles the finite field ufunc (if not already cached), and then invokes the new ufunc on the input array(s).

 There are two primary compilation modes: `"jit-lookup"` and `"jit-calculate"`.
-Large finite fields, which have `dtype=np.object_`, use `"python-calculate"` which utilizes non-compiled, pure-Python ufuncs.

 The supported ufunc compilation modes of a given finite field are listed in :obj:`galois.FieldClass.ufunc_modes`.

 .. ipython:: python

     GF = galois.GF(3**5)
     GF.ufunc_modes

+Large finite fields, which have `dtype=np.object_`, use `"python-calculate"` which utilizes non-compiled, pure-Python ufuncs.

+.. ipython:: python

     GF = galois.GF(2**100)
     GF.ufunc_modes